OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • How does the chosen importation method influence the liability and risk elements?

-• The dire consequences and risks, if not EU compliant also when flying outside the EU
+• The dire consequences and risks, if not EU compliant, when flying outside the EU

 The customs aspect of flying within the EU

-This also means that EU outsiders can choose to use the full importation method instead of the TA procedure if they find it beneficial.
-Reasons to choose full importation could be due to an establishment of an EU base for the aircraft or the wish for flexibility with free circulation within the EU.
+This means that EU outsiders can choose to use full importation instead of TA if they find it beneficial.
+Reasons to do so could be the establishment of an EU base for the aircraft or the wish for flexibility with free circulation within the EU.

 The liability depends on how the aircraft is used

-The use of both importation methods has a set of preconditions that must be met.
-The preconditions create liabilities if the aircraft is used wrongly according to EU regulations, so both methods have limitations in the usage of the aircraft.
-All aircraft owners and operators wish to know these limitations prior to choosing an importation method, so they can mitigate any liability and risk it creates.
+Both importation methods have their set of preconditions that must be met.
+The preconditions create liabilities if the aircraft is used wrongly according to EU regulations, so both procedures have limitations in the usage of the aircraft.
+All aircraft owners and operators wish to know these limitations prior to choosing an importation method so they can mitigate any liability and risk.
 In Figure 1, we have provided a simple overview of the key factors involved.

-Figure 1: How is the liability affecting the scope of use
+Figure 1: How does the liability affect the scope of use?

 Importation method used Scope of liability Scope of use